NateElison18/RockBuddy_Mobile/README.md

 ## Coming Soon
-I'm currently reworking the add sample function to be more user friendly.
-I'm also working on getting a collection filter up and running.
+I'm working on getting a collection filter up and running and building out the frontend to be able to tie multiple images to a single sample.
 My final goal is to see Rock Buddy up on the Google Play store.
 Please keep an eye out!

 ## Contributors